Centre for Sport Policy Studies

 September 27-29

 Colloquium: Talented Children in Sport, Music and Dance: How can we nurture talent without exploiting or abusing children?
+(Toronto, ON)

 This was the Third Annual Colloquium of the Centre for Sport Policy Studies.
 The UN General Assembly was supposed to hold a Special Session on Children – an end of decade review of the Convention on the Rights of the Child, but the session was cancelled because of 9/11.
 To mark the date, the CSPS held a colloquium at which researchers who have described the exploitation, abuse, and lack of protection for physically talented children met experts in child labour, individuals who have been involved in writing union agreements for children in the entertainment industry, and representatives from dance and music.
 They worked to develop a set of recommendations to address the question in the colloquium title.